 - Share your feelings with people around you, even if they didn’t know the person who died.
-If they are your true friends, they’ll understand, especially if they have lost someone themselves.
+Your true friends will understand, especially if they have lost someone themselves.

 - If you get very angry with people around you, bear in mind that your anger may be deflected from your mourning process.
-If this has negative consequences on your daily life, at work or in your family, seek help.
+But if this has negative consequences on your daily life, at work or in your family, seek help.

 Dr Lucy Fuks